A Survey of Protocol Fuzzing: Background

+In addition to the fundamental task of data exchange, protocols encompass a myriad of other critical communication functionalities, introducing new layers of complexity \cite{marsden1986communication}.
+This includes tasks such as routing, detection of transmission errors, managing timeouts and retries, confirmations, flow control, and sequence control.
 Each of these functionalities embodies a set of strategies and implementations that collectively ensure the efficacy and reliability of communication protocols.
 The intricate integration of these functions demonstrates the sophisticated nature of protocol design and its pivotal role in modern communication systems.